vstinner/unicode_book/encodings.rst

 reliable algorithm to check if a function is encoded to UTF-8.

-Example of a strict :ref:`C` function to check if a string is encoded to UTF-8.
+Example of a strict :ref:`C <c>` function to check if a string is encoded to UTF-8.
 It rejects overlong sequences (eg.  ``0xC0 0x80``) and surrogate characters (eg.
 ``0xED 0xB2 0x80``, U+DC80). ::